evision-ai/cookiecutter-django/docs/project-generation-options.rst

 use_docker:
     Indicates whether the project should be configured to use Docker_ and `Docker Compose`_.

+use_whitenoise:
+    Indicates whether the project should be configured to use WhiteNoise_.

+use_celery:
+    Indicates whether the project should be configured to use Celery_.

+keep_local_envs_in_vcs:
+    Indicates whether the project's ``.envs/.local/`` should be kept in VCS (comes in handy when working in teams where local environment reproducibility is strongly encouraged).
+    Note: .env(s) are only utilized when Docker Compose and/or Heroku support is enabled.

 postgresql_version:
     Select a PostgreSQL_ version to use.
 The choices are: